ney-l/facebook-clone/README.md

 # Facebook Clone

 Welcome to my Facebook Clone project, a full-stack web application that replicates the core functionality of the popular social networking service.
-This project was built using the MERN stack, Cloudinary, Sendgrid and more, aiming to highlight the breadth and depth of my full-stack development skills.
-Although it's still under construction, I think you'll find the progress intriguing.
+The project was built using the MERN stack, Typescript, Cloudinary, Sendgrid, and other technologies.
+This project is under construction. 🚧

 ## Table of Contents